Omisore76/aws_vpc_test_env/README.md

 Hey!
 Here are some helpful tips:
 You can choose any location and name for your keypair.
 If you do this, you'll need to specify the file path in the **"aws_key_pair"** resource block.

+Modify the userdata file to suit your needs.

 And of course, feel free to modify the template to suit your needs.

 Thanks!